TXU Energy: Committed to Community Growth Program

 Through its Committed to Community Growth program, TXU Energy partners with the Texas Trees Foundation to plant trees in communities across Texas.
 Located at Richland College, the TXU Energy Urban Tree Farm and Education Center is the largest nonprofit urban tree farm in the nation.
 The tree farm produces trees for the community and allows volunteers to log hours by planting, mulching and pruning.
 Through its partnership with the Texas Trees Foundation, over 240,000 trees have been planted across the state.

 Houston Zoo

-TXU Energy recently passed the $1 million mark in donations to the Houston Zoo.
+TXU Energy in 2014 passed the $1 million mark in donations to the Houston Zoo.
 The company has been the presenting sponsor of the Houston Zoo's Chill Out program since 2011 and Zoo Lights since its inception.
 In addition, TXU Energy has sponsored other events such as the zoo's annual Gift of Grub campaign, which matches donations up to $50,000.